 Consistency and fairness are ever present themes in dealing with matters of behaviour subject to reasonable adjustments for those with additional needs as set out in the Equality Act 2010.

-There is a healthy balance between reward and praise and challenge and sanction but, as far as we are able, we should always seek to be positive.
+There is a healthy balance between reward/praise and challenge/sanction but, as far as we are able, we should always seek to be positive.

-Staff regularly and routinely review their practice and are committed to developing evermore effective strategies to achieve the highest standards of behaviour for the widest range of young people.
-We provide appropriate in-service training opportunities for the professionals who work within our community.
+Staff regularly and routinely review their practice and are committed to developing evermoreeffective strategies to achieve the highest standards of behaviour for the widest range of young people.
+We provide CPD opportunities for the professionals who work within our community.